joshbruce/external-project-proposals/php-concepts/interact-with-instance-as-php.md

 ## Introduction

 Goal 1: To maintain consistency within PHP this [concept] recognizes the existence of the `__toString()`, which allows class developers to create objects that can be seamlessly treated as a string.
-Further, this [concept] is in keeping with the ideas and motives behind the `Stringable` interface.[^1] Therefore, the following signature for the proposed `__toBool()` method:
+Further, this [concept] is in keeping with the ideas and motives behind the `Stringable` interface.[^1] Therefore, the following signature is proposed for the `__toBool()` method:

 ```php
 public function __toBool(): bool
 ```

-This will also to maintain consistency within PHP should the `__toArray()` method approved, which further indicates an established mental conversion for the idea of custom objects being converted to base primitives.
+This also maintains consistency within PHP should the `__toArray()` method be approved, which further indicates an established desire for the idea of custom objects being converted to base primitives.[^2]

 Goal 2: Forward compatibility for type safety and consistency in implementation are maintained through implicent declaration of the interface while also allowing explicit declaration as well using the `bool|Boolaccess` union type.[^1]